arinsoni/TextUtils/README.md

-# You can see the deply here
+# You can see the deployment here
 [https://textutils-arinsoni.netlify.app/](url)
 # Getting Started with Create React App